openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

   * [Kubernetes SWAP] is close, writing a fully fledged operator seems to be no good use of resources
   * To simplify the transition from WASP to [Kubernetes SWAP]
+* Allow swapping for VM pods only.
+We don't want to diverge from the upstream approach since [Kubernetes SWAP] allows swapping for all pods associated with the burtsable QoS class.

 ## Proposal